aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 # What are the key areas to look out for in the data when framing the AI project?
-Contributor: Tan Kwan Chet, Lead AI Consultant
+Contributor: Tan Kwan Chet, Lead AI Technical Consultant

 ---
 ## Key Areas in Data